thatoddmailbox/privateauth-openresty/README.md

 * `redirectURI`: The redirect URI used with the authorization endpoint.
 This can be the URL of any page where this script is active.

 ## Setup
 Before you begin, make sure you've downloaded the two libraries listed in the Requirements section.
-You'll also need to copy `privateauth-access.lua` and `privateauth-access-config.lua` somewhere.
+You'll also need to copy `privateauth-access.lua` and `privateauth-access-config.example.lua` somewhere.
 This guide assumes this path is `/etc/openresty/scripts`, but it can be anywhere.

+Make sure to also rename the config file: you should change `privateauth-access-config.example.lua` to `privateauth-access-config.lua`.

 First, you need to make some changes to your main OpenResty configuration.
 You'll want to add the following to your main `http` block:
 ```